David Naughton: Career

-That lead role then led to a starring role in a higher-profile film: An American Werewolf in London (1981).
+Naughton then had a starring role in a higher-profile film: An American Werewolf in London (1981).
 The film was directed by John Landis, who had already made a name for himself with National Lampoon's Animal House (1978) and The Blues Brothers (1980).
 An American Werewolf in London was a comedy-horror film whose special effects and make-up (used to show the werewolf metamorphosis) were particularly innovative for their time.
-Rick Baker's make-up work won the inaugural Academy Award for Best Makeup.
+Rick Baker's make-up work won the inaugural Academy Award for Best Makeup at the 54th Academy Awards.
 The film was a critical and box-office hit.

 After the success of An American Werewolf in London, Naughton continued to work steadily, but never regained the same level of success.
-He appeared in various lesser known movies, as well as smaller roles in numerous episodes of television shows including MacGyver, Melrose Place, Murder, She Wrote, JAG, and Seinfeld.
+He appeared in various lesser known movies, as well as smaller roles in numerous episodes of television shows including MacGyver, Melrose Place, Murder, She Wrote, JAG and Seinfeld.

-From 1986 to 1988, Naughton had a recurring role on My Sister Sam as the goofy ex-boyfriend of the series' main character, which was played by Pam Dawber.
+From 1986 to 1988, Naughton had a recurring role on My Sister Sam as Jack Kincaid, the goofy ex-boyfriend of the series' main character Sam Russell (Pam Dawber).
 Naughton appeared in 19 episodes.
-The series had a strong first season, but was cancelled due to low ratings in its second season.
-The following year, the series co-star, Rebecca Schaefer, was murdered at her apartment by a stalker who had pursued her for three years.
+The series had a strong first season but was cancelled due to low ratings in its second season.
+The following year, series co-star Rebecca Schaefer was murdered at her apartment by Robert John Bardo, a stalker who had pursued her for three years.
 In the wake of the tragedy, several actors from the sitcom including Naughton did a PSA to raise awareness of handgun violence.